kartoza/miniSASS/docs/src/developer/3rd-party-api-access.md

 ## Step-by-Step Procedure

-### Set Up Your Environment:

-To interact with the API, you can use tools like Postman, cURL, or any programming language that supports HTTP requests.
+**Set Up Your Environment:** To interact with the API, you can use tools like Postman, cURL, or any programming language that supports HTTP requests.

-### 1. Using Postman
+### Using Postman

 - **Download and Install Postman:** If you have not already, download Postman from Postman’s [official website](https://www.postman.com/).

-### 2. Create a New Request
+### Create a New Request

 Open Postman, click on 1️⃣ `New`, and select 2️⃣ `HTTP` to begin.